 Concluding Are We Still Rolling, Phill reflects on what his book is and what might have been, included with this note: ‘There could certainly have been more technical information about recording, but that is not the reason for this book.
 It’s about the emotional reality of sessions and remembering a period of time that had discipline, performance and anarchy.’

-Louis’ book made its appearance while I was still working through Phill’s, and was a neat fit into what had now become a ‘project’.
-Both books begin with their respective authors in hospital, though for radically different reasons.
+Louis with Steve and Andy from Sweet, recording ‘Fox on the Run’ at Kingsway RecordersLouis Austin’s book made its appearance while I was working through Phill’s, and was a neat fit into what had now become a ‘project’.
+Both begin with their respective authors in hospital, though for very different reasons.

 Ducking and Diving also covers abandoning the studio for ventures into marketing with The Home Service, PR (primarily for Genelec) and photography – as well as devoting its closing 40-page afterword to the cars that Louis says sparked the idea for writing it.

 With Tangerine Dream as his first favourite band, Ed had mastered the EMS Synthi AKS synth aged eight, making the one at Reading University do things its intended users could not.
-Following a stint as keyboard player with the Psychedelic Furs Contributing to two albums although, ironally, not Talk Talk Talk),his first steps into engineering and production were taken at Island Studios – somewhere Phill called home for a substantial period early in his career.
-The two also shared experience of working with – and learning from – Tim Friese-Greene.
+Following a stint as keyboard player with the Psychedelic Furs playing on two albums (although, ironally, not Talk Talk Talk), his move into engineering and production began at Island Studios – somewhere Phill called home for a substantial period early in his career.
+The two also shared experience of working with, and learning from, Tim Friese-Greene.

 Released in 1993, Suede was among the albums that defined Britpop, along with Pulp's 1994 breakthrough album His 'n' Hers – which Ed also produced – and releases from Oasis and Blur.

-Ed gave a considerable insight into the album’s making at Master Rock, talking exactingly about the recording process, flatteringly about the band’s working dynamic and talents and frankly about their personalities to a very knowledgeable audience.
-Its deconstruction was supported by soloing individual tracks – a very welcome and helpful tool given the ‘thousand-layer’ style of recording used.
+Ed gave a considerable insight into the album’s making at Master Rock, talking exactingly about the recording process, flatteringly about the band’s working dynamic and talents, and frankly about their personalities to a very knowledgeable audience.
+Deconstruction of the recording was supported by soloing of individual tracks – a very welcome and helpful tool given the ‘thousand-layer’ style of recording used – particularly for Bernard Butler’s guitar work.
+The Q&A session inevitably drew him into discussing the events surrounding Butler’s departure during the recording of Suede’s follow-up, Dog Man Star, after a dramatic ‘him or me’ ultimatum delivered to Brett Anderson over Ed’s involvement.

-Searching for fresh inspiration following his lockdown Under a Spell album, the spark for Hauntings came in the form of John Koenig’s Dictionary of Obscure Sorrows, a book that seeks to ‘coin and define neologisms for emotions not yet described in language’.
-Propelling Hauntings through a swift two-month recording process, this directly produced the track ‘Anamoia’ – ‘feeling profound nostalgia for a time, place or era that you have never actually experienced or lived through’.
+Searching for fresh inspiration following his lockdown Under a Spell album, the spark for Hauntings came in the form of John Koenig’s Dictionary of Obscure Sorrows (ISBN 978-1-5011-5364-8), a book that seeks to ‘coin and define neologisms for emotions not yet described in language’.
+Propelling Hauntings through a swift two-month recording process, the book directly produced the track ‘Anamoia’ – ‘feeling profound nostalgia for a time, place or era that you have never actually experienced or lived through’.